The Difference Between Mathematics and Logic

 The difference between mathematics and logic is that logical truths are true model-independently, while mathematical truths are merely true model-dependently.

-Of course, logic is used in mathematics, but the domains are distinguished.
-The
+Of course, logic is used in mathematics, but the domains are

-core of logic is
+distinguished.
+The core of logic is classical

-classical first-order logic (FOL),
+first-order logic (FOL)

-which is the logic of well-formed, classical, first-order sentences.
+which is the logic of well-formed, classical,

 - well-formed: are valid according to the language definition